The sun’s shining.

 So what can you do to get rid of fruit flies naturally?

 Without spraying nasty stuff around your kitchen.

 Which are not thought to be toxic to humans – unless swallowed in quantity.

-But are highly toxic to really useful bugs like bees.
+BUT are highly toxic to pets.
+And to acquatic life.
+And to really useful bugs like bees.